 The Compensation Committee may form and delegate authority to one or more subcommittees when appropriate.

 ADOPTED, by the Corporation’s Board of Directors the 17th day of December, 2015.

 M. Ian G. Gilchrist - has been a director since July 2009.
 Mr. Gilchrist was a Managing Director of Citigroup/Salomon Brothers from 1995 until his retirement in July 2008.
 Prior to 1995, Mr. Gilchrist was a Managing Director of CS First Boston Corporation and was a Managing Director of PaineWebber Incorporated.

 David E. Rapley - A director of Liberty Media since May 2006.
 A director of Old Liberty from July 2002 to May 2006, having previously served as a director of Old Liberty from June 1993 to September 1994.
 Mr. Rapley has served as President of Rapley Consulting, Inc. since 2002.
 Mr. Rapley served as Executive Vice President of Engineering of VECO Corp.
 Alaska from January 1998 to December 2001.
 Mr. Rapley is a director of LGI.

 Andrea Wong - has served as a director of our company since September 2011.
 Ms. Wong previously served as President, International Production for Sony Pictures Television and President, International for Sony Pictures Entertainment.
-She also was President and CEO of Lifetime Entertainment Services and served in a variety of roles with ABC, Inc. Ms. Wong currently serves as a director of Liberty Interactive Corporation, Hudson’s Bay Company and Hudson Pacific Properties, Inc. She also serves on the advisory boards of several media and entertainment societies and organizations.
+She also was President and CEO of Lifetime Entertainment Services and served in a variety of roles with ABC, Inc. Ms. Wong currently serves as a director of Liberty Interactive Corporation, Hudson’s Bay Company, Hudson Pacific Properties, Inc. and Social Capital Hedosophia Holdings Corp.
+She also serves on the advisory boards of several media and entertainment societies and organizations.